Limit Ranges

 A LimitRange provides constraints that can:

-A LimitRange is enforced in a particular namespace when there is a LimitRange object in that namespace.
+Kubernetes constrains resource allocations to Pods in a particular namespace whenever there is at least one LimitRange object in that namespace.

 The name of a LimitRange object must be a valid DNS subdomain name.